jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 <img src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/wc_5.png" width="370" height="258"> <img src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/wc_9.png" width="370" height="258">

-Themes repeate across grade-groups, such as Time growing in frequency through the different grade groups.
+Themes repeat across grade-groups, such as "dog" and "cat" decreassing in frequency after the early grades, "time" growing in frequency through the different grade groups, and "mom" becoming "mother" in high school.
 The repetition of words across grade groups from the youngest to the eldest students is also interesting.

 ### Model Development